pisov/marble/chess/vacancy_list/readme.md

 Due to the restrictions of the algorithm the program must be runned on ```(n+2)(m+2)``` number of cores.
 The size of the grid must also be able to divide properly into the subgrids for each processor.

 -------------------------------------------------------------------------------------
-## Folder vacancy_list
+## Folder frnd

 Parallel version of the program, where vacancies are in seperate array.
- This implementation uses the fortran function random_number or The Scalable Parallel Random Number Generators Library (SPRNG) for generating random numbers.
+ This implementation uses the fortran function random_number for generating random numbers.

 -------------------------------------------------------------------------------------
-## Folder no_vacancy_list
+## Folder SPRNG

-Parallel version of the program, where vacancies are NOT in seperate array.
+Parallel version of the program, where vacancies are in seperate array.
- This implementation uses the fortran function random_number for generating random numbers.
+ This implementation uses the The Scalable Parallel Random Number Generators Library (SPRNG) for generating random numbers.